AIDASoft/podio/doc/advanced_topics.md

 # Advanced Topics

+## Persistency

+The library is build such that it can support multiple storage backends.
+However, the tested storage system being used is ROOT.

 ## Thread-safety

-PODIO was written with thread-safety in mind.
+PODIO was written with thread-safety in mind and avoids the usage of globals and statics.
 However, a few assumptions about user code and use-patterns were made.
 The following lists the caveats of the library when it comes to parallelization.

 ### Setting user data